SUSTAINABILITYThe soul of our brewery has always been about sustainable

 Today, that eco-conscious philosophy means our work is designed to have as little impact as possible on our environment.
 We love spending time outside as much as we love good beer, so in our eyes, a sustainable approach to brewing just makes sense.

-Bozeman Brewing was recognized in the Spring of 2019 for sustainability efforts in our everyday brewing practices through an EcoStar Award from MSU Extension Services.
+Bozeman Brewing was recognized in 2019 & 2020 for sustainability efforts in our everyday brewing practices through an EcoStar Award from MSU Extension Services.
 To celebrate this highlight in our sustainability journey, we have released a limited-edition beer!
 Come try the EcoStar IPA.

 Our 182-panel, 47.3KWh solar array provides 30% of the brewery’s annual power.
 Since installation in September 2015, it has generated 200MWh and offset 119 tons of CO2 emissions — that’s 17,500 gallons of gasoline.